m-basov/m-basov.github.io/content/posts/making-ember-addon-installation-smoother.md

 ## Conclusion

-`ember-cli-config-builder` goal is to provide similar to Ember developers way to edit config files programatically.
+`ember-cli-config-builder` goal is to provide familiar to Ember developers way to edit config files programatically.
 And it is designed to work with default ember-cli generated files.
 If you have any issues or suggestions please post it to [issues](https://github.com/kolybasov/ember-cli-config-builder) It is young library and any feedback and testing on edge-cases is appreciated.
 Also if you like it give it your [star](https://github.com/kolybasov/ember-cli-config-builder)!